-[Ref 1] - clause(s) ERA Technical pre-assessment ERA Economic pre-assessment 2.2.1.2 The Coordinating Function contains the During a Start of Mission, the sole use of a Transmission It is irrelevant to economically assess the Transmission Mode Table (TMT) .
-This table stores Mode Table limits the decision to let the train proceed impact of such operational deadlock. for every RBC the te lecom syster n(s) by which the in a normal operation or not to a basic check of the on-board can contac t this RBC. ability of the on-board to contact the first RBC of the 4.2 SoM with valid posit ion - table 4 ļ mission (RBC granularity).
-However, during the 43 SoM with unknown nosition - ta ble 5 development of the CR1359 solution, this was judged as insufficient to prevent a train from being stuck at the entry of any next RBC, which requires the other on- board radio system, but this latter is not successfully registered of not installed on-board.
+[Ref 1] - clause(s) ERA Technical pre-assessment ERA Economic pre-assessment 2.2.1.2 The Coordinating Function contains the Transmission Mode Table (TMT).
+This table stores for every RBC the telecom system(s) by which the on-board can contact this RBC.
+During a Start of Mission, the sole use of a Transmission Mode Table limits the decision to let the train proceed in a normal operation or not to a basic check of the ability of the on-board to contact the first RBC of the It is irrelevant to economically assess the impact of such operational deadlock.
+4.2 SoM with valid position - table 4 mission (RBC granularity).
+However, during the development of the CR1359 solution, this was judged 4.3 SoM with unknown position - table 5 as insufficient to prevent a train from being stuck at the entry of any next RBC, which requires the other on- board radio system, but this latter is not successfully registered or not installed on-board.
 In case both radio systems are installed on-board (which is the primary purpose of the Baseline Light concept) while one of them is not successfully registered (e.g. single on-board failure), the Baseline Light undifferentiated indication to the driver ("Radio network registration failed"), based on the sole "Euroradio try-and-see" connection attempt with one single RBC where the train starts its mission, makes impossible the decision to start the mission or not.
 This situation cannot arise with the CR1359 solution since it uses the type of radio network(s) needed to start the mission, in conjunction with the possibility to discriminate which on-board radio system is unsuccessfully registered to this radio network.
 In the scenario depicted above, no deadlock would occur since the radio network type would be FRMCS+GSM-R and should one of the radio systems not be registered,

 [Ref 1] - clause(s) ERA Technical pre-assessment ERA Economic pre-assessment the train would not depart in a normal operation in the first RBC to be then stuck in a further one maybe few kilometres afterwards.
 Such situation can de facto not be tackled with only an RBC per RBC Transmission Mode Table mechanism.
-2.2.2.5 If the RBC contact order comes first, the right The TMT (Transmission Mode Table) must be The alternative concept exports an almost telecom system is known by the on-board when populated and up to date.
-In the frame of the CR1359 unpracticable constraint from the IM to the the level transition order is received.
-The on- review, this concept of the TMT always up to date was RUs because all trains need to be updated board checks if this system is in working disqualified, because to chase all the trains each time a each time an RBC is migrated to FRMCS condition.
-If that is the case, the condition in new RBC is put into service is hopeless.
-Conversely, to (change in TMT) or each time there is a 5.10.2.4.1a is fulfilled. pre-configure correctly any on-board after maintenance operation and the TMT is maintenance operation in the workshop would be as uploaded in the on-board, it should be hopeless. ensured that it is the right one up to date.
+2.2.2.5 If the RBC contact order comes first, the right telecom system is known by the on-board when the level transition order is received.
+The on-board checks if this system is in working condition.
+If that is the case, the condition in 5.10.2.4.1a is fulfilled. populated and up to date.
+In the frame of the CR1359 review, this concept of the TMT always up to date was The alternative concept exports an almost unpracticable constraint from the IM to the RUs because all trains need to be updated each time an RBC is migrated to FRMCS (change in TMT) or each time there is a maintenance operation and the TMT is uploaded in the on-board, it should be ensured that it is the right one up to date.